Russia says won't halt arms sales to arch foes Armenia and Azerbaijan

 Russia plays an important role in the region as its former imperial and Soviet-era overlord.
 It is also the main seller of weapons to both Armenia, a close Moscow ally, and Azerbaijan, which has developed warm relations with ethnically kin Turkey.

-Russian Prime Minister Dmitry Medvedev, who travelled to both Armenia and Azerbaijan this week in a display of Moscow's lead role in mediating in the conflict, said Russia had no intention of halting arms sales to any side of the conflict.
+Medvedev, who travelled to both Armenia and Azerbaijan this week in a display of Moscow's lead role in mediating in the conflict, said Russia had no intention to halt its arms sales to any side of the conflict.

 "If we imagine for a minute that Russia has given up this role (of arms seller), we well understand that this place will not stay vacant," Medvedev told the weekly "Vesti on Saturday" programme on Russian state TV.